 Or need an assessment?

-Contact the substance abuse therapist at the Psychological and Counseling Center (PCC) 615-322-2571.
+Contact an Alcohol/Other Drug Counselor at the Psychological and Counseling Center (PCC) 615-322-2571.
 The therapist can also provide short term counseling for students who want help with any substance abuse issue, including dynamics from being a child of an alcoholic or drug addict.
 Services are free to undergraduate and graduate students.

 These numerous links can assist in searching for personal answers or for classroom assignments.
 We have categorized by type of source to expedite your research.
-Please send us your recommendations for other websites.
 Note that Vanderbilt does not endorse any other website, nor guarantee the link to the site is active.